 Did you or your loved one sustain catastrophic injuries because of another party’s negligence at Hartsfield–Jackson?
 You could be entitled to compensation for your medical bills, lost wages, and pain and suffering.

-Personal injury attorney Emanuel Balams is experienced in fighting cases involving airport accidents in Atlanta, GA.
-He fights on behalf of injured tourists as well as residents of such nearby areas as Smyrna, Sandy Springs, Roswell, Riverdale, Norcross, Milton, Marietta, Lawrenceville, Johns Creek, Forest Park, East Point, Dunwoody, Duluth, Decatur, College Park, and Alpharetta.
+Personal injury attorney ReShea Balams is experienced in fighting cases involving airport accidents in Atlanta, GA.
+She fights on behalf of injured tourists as well as residents of such nearby areas as Smyrna, Sandy Springs, Roswell, Riverdale, Norcross, Milton, Marietta, Lawrenceville, Johns Creek, Forest Park, East Point, Dunwoody, Duluth, Decatur, College Park, and Alpharetta.

-Emanuel Balams represents clients on a contingency fee basis after an injury at the airport, so you pay nothing for his legal representation unless he gets you a financial award.
+ReShea Balams represents clients on a contingency fee basis after an injury at the airport, so you pay nothing for her legal representation unless she gets you a financial award.

-Balams Law Group will fully investigate the circumstances surrounding your accident and diligently work to hold all negligent parties fully accountable.
+The Balams Firm will fully investigate the circumstances surrounding your accident and diligently work to hold all negligent parties fully accountable.
 You can receive an honest and thorough evaluation of your case as soon as you call (404) 445-2005 right now to schedule a free, no obligation consultation.